What is Anycast DNS? A Plain-Language Guide

 - Public footprint — AS numbers, IXP peering, PoP locations are all published.
 See DNScale infrastructure and EU operations.

-This isn't unique to DNScale — every modern managed DNS provider runs some form of anycast.
-The differences between providers are about jurisdiction, peering depth, IaC parity, and pricing, not about whether anycast is offered.
+This isn't unique to DNScale — many managed DNS providers run some form of anycast.
+The differences between providers are about footprint, routing control, jurisdictional options, peering depth, IaC parity, and pricing.

 Related Reading